sandialabs/elaenia/README.md

-# Nerif: Automated Error Analysis of Numerical Software for High-Consequence Systems
+# Elaenia: Automated Error Analysis of Numerical Software for High-Consequence Systems

-This work is funded by Sandia National Laboratories' Laboratory Directed Research & Development (LDRD) program, project 24-1299:
-"Automated Error Analysis of Numerical Kernels for High-Consequence Systems with Frama-C" and project 25-0103: "Automated Error Analysis of Numerical Software for High-Consequence Systems."
+This repository provides tools and techniques for automated floating-point error analysis of C programs with the goal of making it easier to specify and verify behavior of numerics-heavy C programs, with a focus on embedded systems.

 ## Structure of this Repository